 The earliest Red Schoendienst cards include a mixture of different first names, with some using Al and others his nickname, Red.
 His 1949 Bowman card includes a nameplate with both names while cards before #109 on the checklist had no name included on the front of the card at all.
 Schoendienst's card is a great example of how the Bowman process of layering colors over the top of the black-and-white photo could deceive the eye into thinking it was a full-color photograph.

 Schoendienst had been in the major leagues for four seasons when he was included in the 1948 Bowman set.
 In total, '48 Bowman had just 48 cards with #37-#48 being considered the high-number series, giving Red's card #38 a value boost.
-While the sole Schoendienst rookie is somewhat overshadowed by the official rookies for Stan Musial and Yogi Berra that are found in the same set, it can still top $200 for excellent graded copies at auction.
+While the sole Schoendienst rookie is somewhat overshadowed by the official rookies for Stan Musial and Yogi Berra that are found in the same set, prices can still push well into the hundreds for high grades.